rodhilton/rodhilton.github.io/README.md

 # Absolutely No Machete Juggling

-Files for blog at http://www.nomachetejuggling.com
+Files for blog at [Absolutely No Machete Juggling](http://www.nomachetejuggling.com)